-The geological setting at Pilar is believed to be excellent and the mine is only a few kilometers from Anglo Ashanti's São Bento and Corrego do Sitio mines that continue to be significant producing mines.
+The geological setting at Pilar is believed to be excellent and the mine is only a few kilometers from Anglo Ashanti's São Bento and Córrego do Sítio mines that continue to be significant producing gold mines at depths significantly deeper than Pilar.
 The focus at Pilar is to explore down dip beyond the current working levels and to prove up the postulated gold zones seen on newly interpreted grade maps.
 While exploration is taking place, the remaining lower grade developed ore is planned to be mined, high-grade remnants taken, and other brownfield exploration conducted.
 Near mine exploration will focus on an unexplored magnetic anomaly some two hundred meters from existing workings that shows a magnetic signature similar to that of São Bento and Pilar mines.